wilsam239/Cling-Wrap/README.md

 After renaming, it is important to run the program again to rename the files so that hekate can boot them again.

-Specifically, it renames the `bootloader` folder.
+Specifically, it renames the `bootloader` and `atmosphere/kips/` folder if they are present.

-In the event that the app crashes during use, be sure to rename the files manually by inserting your SD card into a computer.
+In the event that the app crashes during use, be sure to rename the files manually by inserting your SD card into a computer or by booting fusee primary and using goldleaf.
 Also be sure to upload your log.txt file (found in the Cling Wrap nro folder) as an issue on GitHub.

 ## How to install
 Copy the `Cling-Wrap/` directory to `/switch/` in your sdcard